BensThoughts/zero-rabbit/README.md

 Within a ZeroRabbitMsg there exists two properties:

-**msg**: which contains the entire msg object as given by libamqp, encoded contents and all.
+**msg**: Contains the entire msg object as given by amqplib, encoded contents and all.
-* The full RabbitMQ message can be obtained with msg.getMsg() or msg.msg.
+* The full RabbitMQ (amqplib) message can be obtained with msg.getMsg() or msg.msg.

-**content**: a JSON deserialized (JSON.parse(msg)) version of the content portion of the message
+**content**: A JSON deserialized version of the content portion of the message
-* The JSON version can be obtained with msg.getJsonMsg() or msg.content.
+* The original message object can be obtained with msg.getJsonMsg() or msg.content.

-*So yes this is only really good for sending and receiving JSON messages as of right now.*
+*So yes, Zero Rabbit is only really good for sending and receiving JSON messages as of right now.*

 # Examples: